-In 2009, women and girls comprised 47% of refugees and 50% of internally displaced persons (IDPs) and returned refugees.30 displaced women face specific challenges and concerns.
+In 2009, women and girls comprised 47% of refugees and 50% of internally displaced persons (IDPs) and returned refugees.30 The Security Council recognizes that refugees and IDPs in particular are adversely affected by conflict, and displaced women face specific challenges and concerns.
 These concerns include increased risk of human rights abuses, SGBV, harassment and discrimination, as well as being especially affected by restricted access to resources, education, and decision-making processes.